FayedRCS/databases/bootdev/NOTES.md

 FOREIGN KEY (department_id): make this constraint a foreign key assigned to the department_id field

 REFERENCES departments(id): link the foreign field id from the departments table

+## Schema

+A database's schema describes how data is organized within it.

+Data types, table names, field names, constraints, and the relationships between all of those entities are part of a database's schema.